mackwill/tap-dat-beer-app/README.md

   - Save notes about specific beers
   - Edit & delete their reviews
   - Wishlist their favourite beers
-  - Edit their accuont information
+  - Edit their account informations
   - Get recommendations based on our recommendation engine

 ## Further Development